Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

         ]
 ```

-You must override the `test_case_to_string` method to format a test case for printing.
-In the example below, the test case is unpacked into two variables (`a` and `b`), and their values are inserted into an f-string.
+You must override the `test_case_to_string` method to format a test case for printing by returning a single string.
+In the example below, the test case is unpacked into two variables (`a` and `b`), and their values are inserted into f-strings.
 A new line is inserted between the two arguments to print each on a separate line.

 ```python
     def test_case_to_string(self, test_case) -> str: